 Line 5a-5l: Allowable Exemptions and/or Deductions.
-Use lines 5a - 5l to deduct from gross sales the nontaxable sales included in line 4.
+Use lines 5a - 5l to deduct from gross sales the nontaxable sales you made.
 Deductions taken for tax exempt sales must be substantiated in business records.
 A completed copy of Michigan Sales and Use Tax Certificate of Exemption (Form 3372) or the same information in another format must be obtained from the purchaser.
-For more information on exemption documentation, see Revenue Administrative Bulletin (RAB) 2016-14.
+For more information on exemption documentation, see Revenue Administrative Bulletin 2016-14.